souravsahapartho/souravsahapartho/README.md

 #### Aspiring Computer Scientist | Lifelong Learner

 Thank you for stopping by!
-I'm a passionate individual with a thirst for knowledge, energy to explore, and drive to create.
-I love diving into new challenges, learning from mistakes, and growing along the way.
+I'm a passionate individual who thirsts for knowledge, energy to explore, and drive to create.
+I love diving into new challenges, learning from mistakes, and growing.
 While I'm still a student, I believe the journey is just as important as the destination—stay tuned, my friend!

 ---